Spin Master ramps its game business as toys go digital

 “Fredrik’s reputation as an interactive storyteller and his track record of developing high-performance teams in gaming will be an incredible asset for Spin Master as we continue to innovate within this space, creating immersive experiences and growing our digital gaming presence,” said Harary in a statement.

-About seven years ago, Spin Master scored a big hit with the Paw Patrol television show for kids.
+Spin Master scored a hit about seven years ago with the Paw Patrol television show for kids.
 In 2016, the company moved into digital in a big way with the acquisition of Toca Boca in Stockholm.
-This summer, Spin Master has a couple of big launches, including the Toca Life World Home Designer Tool (which kids can use to design homes for their Toca Life characters), and Toca Life World University (where kids can find educational and career activities for their characters).
+This summer, Spin Master has a couple of big launches, including the Toca Life World Home Designer Tool (which kids can use to design homes for their Toca Life characters) and Toca Life World University (where kids can find educational and career activities for their characters).

 Loving will have plenty of resources at Spin Master, which has more than 1,800 employees across 17 countries.

-“As a game maker, I just love the fact that we can get them to experience things on our mobile screens, or whatever screen it might be,” Loving said.
+“As a game maker, I just love the fact that we can get [kids] to experience things on … mobile screens, or whatever screen it might be,” Loving said.
 “I get to see firsthand, as I have a son and I want to be a part of his life.
 It will give me joy to make things that he can play.”

 Many adults are also very nostalgic about toys, and they’re buying a lot of them, ostensibly for kids.